Heat roll past Celtics 128-102, take 3-0 lead in Eastern Conference finals

 TIP-INS

-Heat: Robinson made five 3-pointers and now has 124 in his Heat postseason career, passing LeBron James (123) for the most in Miami history. … Butler’s steal with 7:17 left in the first quarter was the 2,000th in Heat postseason history. … Shaquille O’Neal, at the game as part of the TNT broadcast crew, greeted former teammate (and now Heat executive) Alonzo Mourning and got a long ovation when introduced during a second-quarter time out. … Vincent’s previous career best was 28, set in a Jan.
+Heat: Robinson made five 3-pointers and now has 124 in his Heat postseason career, passing LeBron James (123) for the most in Miami history. … Butler’s steal with 7:17 left in the first quarter was the 2,000th in Heat postseason history. … Vincent’s previous career best was 28, set in a Jan.
 12 win over Milwaukee.

 LOVE HURT

 Miami’s Kevin Love checked out 4:47 into the game after what the Heat said was an undisclosed ankle injury.
-He went to the Heat locker room for evaluation, returned to the bench area later in the first half, and started the second half.
+He went to the Heat locker room for evaluation, returned to the bench area later in the first half, but did not return to the game.

 QUOTABLE